ethereum/ethereum-org-website/src/content/public-goods-funding/index.md

 #### The free-rider problem {#free-rider-problem}

-The [free-rider problem](https://bit.ly/3ATE3KC) describes a situation whereby some individuals refuse to pay towards building a public good, but intend to use it.
-In this case, such individuals are "taking a free ride" on the contributions of others towards funding the public good.
+The [free-rider problem](https://bit.ly/3ATE3KC) describes a situation where some individuals refuse to pay towards building a public good, but intend to use it.
+In this case, such individuals are "taking a free ride" on the contributions of others toward funding the public good.

 The free-rider problem is central to the problem of funding public goods.
 If everyone refuses to pay for a public good, hoping someone else does, it becomes impossible to fund and build the public good.

 #### Tragedy of commons {#tragedy-of-commons}

 The [tragedy of commons](https://www.investopedia.com/terms/t/tragedy-of-the-commons.asp) concerns the degradation of commonly shared resources through overconsumption.
-A common resource is similar to a public good (they are nonexcludable), but can typically diminish in quality and availability as more people use it (i.e., they are rivalrous).
+A common resource is similar to a public good (they are non-excludable), but can typically diminish in quality and availability as more people use it (i.e., they are rivalrous).

 Because individuals cannot prevent others from consuming the common resource, they are incentivized to take from the shared resource pool without replenishing it.
-But, as more people consume the resource, either of two things can happen: a) supply of the resource dwindles until there isn't any left for public consumption b) the quality of the resource degrades over time until it becomes unusable.
-Both situations are non-ideal, which is why solving the tragedy of commons is a key goal of new designs for funding public goods.
+But, as more people consume the resource, either of two things can happen: a) the supply of the resource reduces until there isn't any left for public consumption b) the quality of the resource degrades over time until it becomes unusable.
+Both situations aren't ideal, which is why solving the tragedy of commons is a key goal of new designs for funding public goods.

 #### Principal-agent problem {#principal-agent-problem}